openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 5: Safety OFF Period

 Safety OFF Period in seconds
-The number of seconds to stay in OFF mode when Safety is activated.
+<p&gtThe number of seconds to stay in OFF mode when Safety is activated.
 The Back unit turns ON when the timer have elapsed.
 If value is 0, the Back Unit will not turn back ON.
 The MAX limit is 32767 seconds (9 hours, 6 minutes and 7 seconds).
-A 60 second minimum period applies.
+A 60 second minimum period applies.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```600```.